-- 1) The Alabama Office of Water Resources (OWR) administers programs for river basin management, river assessment, water supply assistance, water conservation, flood mapping, the National Flood Insurance Program and water resources development.
-Further, OWR serves as the state liaison with federal agencies on major water resources related projects, conducts any special studies on instream flow needs, and administers environmental education and outreach programs to increase awareness of Alabama's water resources. - 2) The Alabama Department of Environmental Management Drinking Water Branch works closely with the more than 700 water systems in Alabama that provide safe drinking water to four million citizens. - 3) The Alabama Chapter of the Soil and Water Conservation Society fosters the science and the art of soil, water, and related natural resource management to achieve sustainability. - e.
+- 1) The Alabama Office of Water Resources (OWR) administers programs for river basin management, river assessment, water supply assistance, water conservation, flood mapping, the National Flood Insurance Program, and water resources development.
+Further, OWR serves as the state liaison with federal agencies on major water resources related projects, conducts any special studies on instream flow needs, and administers environmental education and outreach programs to increase awareness of Alabama's water resources. - 2) ADEM's Drinking Water Branch works closely with the more than 700 water systems in Alabama that provide safe drinking water to four million citizens. - 3) The Alabama Chapter of the Soil and Water Conservation Society fosters the science and the art of soil, water, and related natural resource management to achieve sustainability. - e.
 Stakeholders.
 Many non-federal stakeholder interest groups are active in the ACT Basin.
-The groups include lake associations, municipal and industrial (M&I) water users, navigation interests, environmental organizations, and other basin-wide interests groups.
-Coordinating water management activities with the interest groups, state and federal agencies, and others is accomplished as required on an ad-hoc basis and on regularly scheduled water management teleconferences when needed to share information regarding water control regulation actions and gather stakeholder feedback.
+The groups include lake associations, M&I water users, navigation interests, environmental organizations, and other basin-wide interest groups.
+Coordinating water management activities with the interest groups, State and Federal agencies, and others is accomplished as required on an ad-hoc basis and on regularly scheduled water management teleconferences when needed to share information regarding water control regulation actions and gather stakeholder feedback.